physiozoo/physiozoo/docs/sections/tutorials/sqanalysis.rst

 Signal quality annotations
 ==========

-In this tutorial you will learn how to perform signal quality annotations using **PhysioZoo** and how to use these for your analysis in order to provide contextual information.
+In this tutorial you will learn how to perform signal quality annotations within the **PhysioZoo** ``Peak detection`` module and how to use these for your analysis in order to provide contextual information.

 **Introduction**